git-town/git-town/website/src/stacked-changes.md

 We got the approval for the refactor from step 1.
 Let’s ship it!

 ```
-git ship 1-refactor
+git town ship 1-refactor
 ```

-You have to use the [git ship](commands/ship.md) command here because it updates the lineage that Git Town keeps track of.
+You have to use the [git town ship](commands/ship.md) command here because it updates the lineage that Git Town keeps track of.
 With branch `1-refactor` shipped, our lineage now looks like this: